sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 You can embed just marked up text (it'll be displayed using standard system font), or a full document with `<!DOCTYPE html><style>`, etc.

-In Sparkle 2.4 or later, you can also embed plain text release notes using `<description sparkle:format="plain-text">`.
+As of Sparkle 2.4, you can embed plain text release notes using `<description sparkle:format="plain-text">`.

+As of Sparkle 2.9 (beta) and macOS 12, you can embed markdown release notes using `<description sparkle:format="markdown">`.

 ## Full release notes